bringauto/etna/README.md

 It's intended to simplify development for [Industrial Portal] and The Autonomy developers.

-The system can be used by docker-compose sotred at the git root of the repository.
+The system can be used by docker-compose stored at the git root of the repository.

 There are four containers